tbrent/ethereum-metadata/README.md

 # Metadata Receiver

 This project describes a very simple smart contract for emitting arbitrary bytes.
-The idea is to use this smart contract as the recipient of a second tx that is batched together with an ERC20 transfer using Gnosis Safe transaction builder, as an easy hack for attachinig metadata to an ERC20 transfer.
+The idea is to use this smart contract as the recipient of a second tx that is batched together with an ERC20 transfer using Gnosis Safe transaction builder, as an easy hack for attaching metadata to an ERC20 transfer.

 ## Deployments